Online safety top concern as kids had back to school

 “This combined with tech playing an even bigger role in children’s everyday school life is why we are urging parents to stay switched on when it comes to their child’s online safety.
 Make sure to have open and honest conversations with your child about online safety and together you can help them make the best of everything the online world has to offer.”

-Dr Linda Papadopoulos, Internet Matters ambassador and child psychologist, said: “As online learning becomes part of the everyday, parents will be understandably concerned with how this may affect their child.
+Dr Linda Papadopoulos, child psychologist, said: “As online learning becomes part of the everyday, parents will be understandably concerned with how this may affect their child.

 “Help your kids to adjust to this new normal by talking to them about it; ensure they are able to share their feelings about their experiences online.